jupyterhub/jupyterhub-deploy-teaching/README.md

 # Deploy JupyterHub for teaching DATA 301

 This repository contains the code being used to deploy JupyterHub for DATA 301, "Introduction to Data Science," at Cal Poly.
+This is designed to be a simple and reusable JupyterHub deployment, while still following best practices.

+The main usage case targted is small to medium groups of trusted users working on a single server.

 ## Design